mampianina-andrianaivo/ipodsync/README.md

 * It **permanently renames** your physical files on Windows to a clean format.
 * It **overwrites** internal ID3 tags (Title, Artist, Album) to force perfect iPod grouping.
 * **The "Source of Truth" is the file name:** The app takes what you named your file on Windows and forces it as the song title.
+* **Automatic Artwork Injection:** The app forces a hardcoded **Base64 image** into every track's metadata.
+This ensures you never see a blank screen on your iPod.
+    * **Note:** You are free to change this image in the code (Base64 string).
+We recommend using an image under **35kb** to keep the process fast and avoid UI lag on the iPod.
+Many websites allow you to convert PNG/JPEG to Base64.
 * **Why?** Because a "lazy" user doesn't want to see "Unknown Artist" or 50 different albums for one folder.
 We clean everything so you don't have to.
 * **Maybe backup:** If you are not sure, I advise you to backup your music folder before a first sync if you aren't sure. **(But then again, a true lazy user probably won't).**